barvaliyavishal/realtime-transaction-reconciliation/README.md

 1. Move checkpoint paths from local disk to S3 for stronger recovery.
 2. Partition Iceberg tables for faster analytical queries.
 3. Add automated tests for schema and reconciliation assertions.
-4. Add orchestration and scheduling for batch and reconciliation jobs.
-5. Publish reconciliation metrics to a monitoring system.
+4. Publish reconciliation metrics to a monitoring system.

 ## Why This Project Matters for Data Engineering Roles